QUESTION 21 -

 concepts; therefore, it makes no sense to elaborate it in this page.
 The foreign

 topic of "reflexive verbs" is explained briefly in section C.

-We take this opportunity to emphasize a lot that
+We take this opportunity to highlight again that

 all examples in